 Combine ingredients and stir to make a paste.
 Use a brush or your fingers to apply a thick layer to the face, avoiding the eye area.
-Let mask dry for 10-15 minutes then rinse with warm water.
+Let the mask dry for 10–15 minutes, then rinse with warm water.
 Follow with moisturizer.

 This post was medically reviewed by Dr. Rina Mary Allawh, M.D., a dermatologist who practices adult and pediatric medical dermatology, skin cancer treatment, and cosmetic dermatology.
 Learn more about Hello Glow’s medical review board here.
 As always, this is not personal medical advice, and we recommend that you talk with your doctor.